-1.2.6.2.
-Involuntary loss of membership due to violation of ethics
+1.2.5.2.
+Involuntary Loss of Membership due to Violation of Ethics

 The Association shall adopt of code of professional ethics and publish it for Members' examination.
 Membership may be withdrawn from Members who violate this code of ethics.
 Such an action is taken by the Standing Committee on Membership and Professional Standards as described elsewhere in the Bylaws.
-A supermajority (65%) of the Executive Council must approve this action.
+A supermajority of two thirds of the Executive Council must approve this action.

-1.2.7.
-Nondiscrimination statement.
+1.2.6.
+Nondiscrimination Statement.